 4. Get a tent fan or two

 Having a fan in your tent is a must for staying cool while camping.
-Using a fan or two to help move the air and create a small breeze, inside your tent, will help you feel much cooler.
-The fans won’t actually cool the air but it will help you feel cooler.
+Using a fan or two to help move the air and create a small breeze inside your tent will help you feel much cooler.
+The fans won’t actually cool the air, but they will help you feel cooler.

 5. Choose the right sleeping bag

 Choosing the right sleeping bag is very important because there are many different options rated for a wide range of temperatures.
 When the weather is hot, you definitely don’t want to try sleeping in a bag rated for cold temperatures.